 - Preheat oven to 425F

 - Roast the Butternut: Peel the butternut squash, cut in half and scoop out the seeds.
 Dice into ¾-inch cubes.
-Place on a parchment lined sheet pan and drizzle with oil, generous salt and pepper, Stir and roast in the hot oven for 15 minutes, and if you want boil for just a mixture or two to get them crispy.
+Place on a parchment-lined sheet pan and drizzle with olive oil, sprinkle with salt and pepper and give a stir.
+Roast in the hot oven for 20 minutes, stirring halfway through.
+Feel free to broil for just a minute or two to get them crispy around the edges.

-- Warm the tortillas (place in the oven, fry in a skillet, microwave, grill over a gas flame) to make them soft and pliable, then stack them (frying gives them the best texture).
+- Warm the tortillas (toast in the oven, grill over a stovetop gas flame) to make them soft and pliable, then stack them.

 - Cover with foil and bake at 375F for 20-25 minutes.
-Uncover, and bake for 5 more minutes, adding extra mole sauce.
+Uncover, and bake for 5-10 more minutes, adding extra mole sauce.
 Pull from oven, sprinkle with more crumbled queso (optional) toasted sesame seeds, avocado, pumpkin seeds and fresh cilantro.